Chandrayaan-1: Lunar water production

 According to European Space Agency (ESA) scientists, the lunar regolith (a loose collection of irregular dust grains making up the Moon's surface) absorbs hydrogen nuclei from solar winds.
 Interaction between the hydrogen nuclei and oxygen present in the dust grains is expected to produce hydroxyl (HO-) and water (H2O).

 The SARA (Sub keV Atom Reflecting Analyser) instrument developed by ESA and the Indian Space Research Organisation was designed and used to study the Moon's surface composition and solar-wind/surface interactions.
 SARA's results highlight a mystery: not every hydrogen nucleus is absorbed.
-One out of every five rebounds into space, combining to form an atom of hydrogen.
+One out of every five proton rebounds into space, combining with electron to form an atom of hydrogen.
 Hydrogen shoots off at speeds of around 200 km/s and escapes without being deflected by the Moon's weak gravity.
 This knowledge provides timely advice for scientists who are readying ESA's BepiColombo mission to Mercury, as that spacecraft will carry two instruments similar to SARA.